elastic/ecctl/docs/ecctl_platform_deployment-template_show.md

 ## ecctl platform deployment-template show

-Shows information about a specific platform deployment template
+DEPRECATED (Will be removed in the next major version): Shows information about a specific platform deployment template

 ### Synopsis

-Shows information about a specific platform deployment template
+DEPRECATED (Will be removed in the next major version): Shows information about a specific platform deployment template

 ```
 ecctl platform deployment-template show <template id> [flags]